-- Consider alternative ways of assessing students that allow for the student’s academic abilities to be measured and not his or her disabilities.
+- Consider alternative ways of assessing students that allow for the student’s academic abilities to be measured and not their disabilities.

 - If you are located in a classroom that is not accessible you may be asked to move classrooms if a student with a mobility impairment is enrolled in your course.

-- You are encouraged to implement Universal Design for learning principals when designing your course. (add link UDL page)
+- You are encouraged to implement Universal Design for Learning principals when designing your course.

 Confidentiality in the accommodation process must be maintained by all parties.
 Disclosure of the type of disability is a personal choice and may be freely shared with you by the student but asking for that personal information is not allowed.
 Nor is asking for any information from the student that would further disclose such personal data beyond what is shared in an SDC accommodation letter.
 Accommodation letters should be filed in a safe place, and faculty should refrain from discussing students’ disabilities and necessary accommodations in the hearing of fellow students or others who do not have an “educational need to know.”

 SDC staff are always available to serve as a resource for faculty seeking assistance in providing reasonable accommodations to students and welcome your questions.